projectchrono/chrono-website/download/index.md

 The installer automatically detects your Python installation and adds the Chrono module.

 Note! currently only Python versions from 3.3 are supported.
-Versions 2.x are not supported.
+Versions 2.x are not officially supported.
 Also, only the 64 bit version of Python is currently supported with this installer.

 <div class="well">
-<h4> <span class="glyphicon glyphicon-download-alt"></span> Download PyChrono for Python</h4>
+<h4> <span class="glyphicon glyphicon-download-alt"></span> Download Chrono for Python</h4>

-<a href="http://www.projectchrono.org/assets/installers/PyChronoEngine_v2.0.7.exe"> Download Chrono::PyEngine v.2.0.7 module for Python v.3.3 64bit</a><br />
+<a href="http://www.projectchrono.org/assets/installers/ChronoPyEngine_v2.0.8.exe"> Download Chrono::PyEngine v.2.0.8 module for Python v.3.x 64bit</a><br />

-<h5> older versions:</h5>

-<a href="http://www.projectchrono.org/assets/installers/PyChronoEngine_v2.0.0.exe"> Download Chrono::PyEngine v.2.0.0 module for Python v.3.3 64bit</a>

 </div>